Main Features of Clad-rack Warehouses

-Clad-rack warehouses, or self-supporting warehouses, are major works of engineering in which the racking itself makes up the building's structure, together with side and roof cladding.
-The racking structure supports not only the actual goods and the different building elements but also the thrust of the handling devices and external elements: wind, heavy snowfalls, seismic movements, etc.
+Clad-rack warehouses, i.e. self-supporting warehouses, are major works of engineering.
+The racking itself makes up the building's structure, together with the side and roof cladding.
+The structure supports not only the stored goods and the different building elements, but also the thrust of the handling devices and other external forces: wind, heavy snowfalls, seismic activity, etc.

-The maximum height of a clad-rack warehouse is limited only by local standards and by the reach height of stacker cranes or forklift trucks.
-This means that warehouses of more than 30 metres high can be built.
+The maximum height of a clad-rack warehouse is limited only by local standards and the vertical reach of the stacker cranes or forklifts in use.
+So, it is possible to build warehouses that stand more than 40 metres high.

-Clad-rack warehouses are perfect for both ambient and cold storage.
+Clad-rack warehouses are highly suited for both ambient and cold storage.

 - High storage capacity and excellent productivity

-- Storage can be manual, semi-automated or fully automated
+- Available in manual, semi-automatic or fully automated versions